ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

   2-c.
+When a person is convicted of bail jumping in the  second  degree as  defined  in  section  215.56  or bail jumping in the first degree as defined in section 215.57 committed after arraignment and while released
+ S. 6471--A  9

-When a person is convicted of bail jumping in the  second  degree as  defined  in  section  215.56  or bail jumping in the first degree as defined in section 215.57 committed after arraignment and while released on recognizance or bail in  connection  with  a  pending  indictment  or information  charging  one or more felonies, at least one of which he is subsequently convicted, and if an indeterminate sentence of imprisonment is imposed  in  each  case,  such  sentences  shall  run  consecutively.
+ on recognizance or bail in  connection  with  a  pending  indictment  or information  charging  one or more felonies, at least one of which he is subsequently convicted, and if an indeterminate sentence of imprisonment is  imposed  in  each  case,  such  sentences  shall  run consecutively.
- Provided, however, that the court may, in the interest of justice, order a  sentence  to  run  concurrently  in  a  situation  where  consecutive
- S. 6471  9

- sentences are required  by  this  subdivision  if  it  finds  mitigating circumstances  that bear directly upon the manner in which the crime was committed.
+ Provided, however, that the court may, in the interest of justice, order a  sentence  to  run  concurrently  in  a  situation  where  consecutive sentences  are  required  by  this  subdivision  if  it finds mitigating circumstances that bear directly upon the manner in which the crime  was committed.
 The defendant and the district attorney shall have an oppor- tunity to present relevant information to assist  the  court  in  making this determination and the court may, in its discretion, conduct a hear- ing  with  respect  to any issue bearing upon such determination.
 If the court determines that consecutive sentences should not  be  ordered,  it shall make a statement on the record of the facts and circumstances upon which such determination is based.
   2-d.
 When  a  person  is  convicted of escape in the second degree as defined in section 205.10 or escape in the first degree  as  defined  in section  205.15 committed after issuance of a securing order, as defined in subdivision five of section 500.10 of the criminal procedure law,  in connection with a pending indictment or information charging one or more felonies,  at least one of which he is subsequently convicted, and if an indeterminate sentence of imprisonment is imposed  in  each  case,  such sentences  shall  run  consecutively.
 Provided, however, that the court may, in the interest of justice, order a sentence to run concurrently in a situation where consecutive sentences are required by this subdivision if it finds mitigating circumstances that bear directly upon the  manner in  which the crime was committed.
 The defendant and the district attor- ney shall have an opportunity to present relevant information to  assist the  court  in  making  this  determination  and  the  court may, in its discretion, conduct a hearing with respect to  any  issue  bearing  upon such  determination.
 If the court determines that consecutive sentences should not be ordered, it shall make a statement on the  record  of  the facts and circumstances upon which such determination is based.
   2-e.]
 2-A. Whenever a person is convicted of course of sexual conduct against a child in the first degree as  defined  in  section  130.75  or course of sexual conduct against a child in the second degree as defined in  section  130.80 and any other crime under article one hundred thirty committed against the same child and within  the  period  charged  under section 130.75 or 130.80, the sentences must run concurrently.
   [2-f.]
 2-B.  Whenever  a  person  is  convicted of facilitating a sex offense with a controlled substance as defined in section 130.90 of this chapter, the sentence imposed by the  court  for  such  offense  may  be ordered  to run consecutively to any sentence imposed upon conviction of an offense defined in article one hundred thirty of this chapter arising from the same criminal transaction.
   [2-g.]
 2-C. Whenever a person is convicted of unlawful manufacture  of methamphetamine in the third degree as defined in section 220.73 of this chapter, unlawful manufacture of methamphetamine in the second degree as defined  in  section  220.74 of this chapter, or unlawful manufacture of methamphetamine in the first degree as defined in section 220.75 of this chapter, or any attempt to commit any of such offenses, and such  person is also convicted, with respect to such unlawful methamphetamine labora- tory,  of  unlawful  disposal  of methamphetamine laboratory material as defined in section 220.76  of  this  chapter,  the  sentences  must  run concurrently.
+ S. 6471--A  10

   3. Where  consecutive  definite  sentences  of  imprisonment  are not prohibited by subdivision two of this  section  and  are  imposed  on  a person  for  offenses which were committed as parts of a single incident or transaction, the aggregate of the terms of such sentences  shall  not exceed one year.
-  4. When a person, who is subject to any undischarged term of imprison- ment imposed at a previous time by a court of another  jurisdiction,  is
- S. 6471  10

- sentenced  to  an additional term or terms of imprisonment by a court of this state, the sentence or sentences  imposed  by  the  court  of  this state,  subject  to the provisions of subdivisions one, two and three of this  section,  shall  run  either  concurrently  or  consecutively with respect to such undischarged term in such manner as the court directs at the time of sentence.
+  4. When a person, who is subject to any undischarged term of imprison- ment  imposed  at a previous time by a court of another jurisdiction, is sentenced to an additional term or terms of imprisonment by a  court  of this  state,  the  sentence  or  sentences  imposed by the court of this state, subject to the provisions of subdivisions one, two and  three  of this  section,  shall  run  either  concurrently  or  consecutively with respect to such undischarged term in such manner as the court directs at the time of sentence.
 If the court of this state does  not  specify  the